 Watch What You Drink

 According to Dr. Langdon, it is best to avoid caffeine in the afternoon.
-Dr. Cadet agrees, saying that in addition to caffeine, you should avoid alcohol before bedtime.
+Dr. Maggie agrees, saying that in addition to caffeine, you should avoid alcohol before bedtime.
 Instead, she suggests drinking water or warm, decaffeinated tea.

 Find the Right Mattress

-Both Dr. Bailey and Dr. Cadet say that a person’s mattress selection can have a huge impact on relieving the effects of arthritis at night.
+Both Dr. Bailey and Dr. Maggie say that a person’s mattress selection can have a huge impact on relieving the effects of arthritis at night.
 Dr. Bailey says you should find a mattress that properly supports your spine.
 He says the mattress should not put undue pressure on your affected joints.

 Finding the best mattress for arthritis is not one-size-fits-all.
-To make sure your spine is aligned and your arthritis isn’t aggravated, keep in mind the location of your arthritis, your weight, and your sleeping position when choosing a mattress.
+To make sure your spine is aligned and your arthritis isn’t aggravated, keep in mind the location of your arthritis, your weight, and your sleep position when choosing a mattress.

 Dr. Bailey recommends choosing a softer mattress if you sleep on your side or back.
 He suggests a firmer mattress if you sleep on your stomach.

-Choose the Right Sleeping Position
+Choose the Right Sleep Position

-Dr. Cadet suggests that using a pillow between your knees and under your back or stomach may possibly help relieve pressure on your back and knees.
+Dr. Maggie suggests that using a pillow between your knees and under your back or stomach may possibly help relieve pressure on your back and knees.
 If you want to relieve pressure on your hips and back, she suggests lying in the fetal position, with your knees towards your chest.

-Keep in mind where your arthritis is when choosing your sleeping position.
+Keep in mind where your arthritis is when choosing your sleep position.
 For instance, Dr. Bailey suggests not sleeping on your side if you have arthritis in your shoulders.
 He says the position you choose should properly support your spine without inflaming the joints where you have arthritis.
 Dr. Bailey says it may be necessary, even if it’s not easy, to switch to a new position to reduce your joint pain.

 Consider Taking Natural Remedies